amlsantos/DocSearch/README.md

 ### 2. Retrieve Document Chunks (Full-Text Search)

 Searches the database for document chunks that match the given query using PostgreSQL full-text search.
+Returns ranked results with relevance scores.

 ```
 GET /api/documents/retrieve?question={your question}